IamStephan/vscode-universal-templates-syntax/README.md

 Working with novel systems can sometimes be hard on developer productivity and effeciency.
 This project aims to boost DX with internal templates for BS-Production.
 Starting with this extenstion developers can benefit from VS Code's syntax highlighting and extension ecosystem to develop custom templates.
 With proper sytax highlighting and intellisense developers produce better quality code, create less buggy implementations and can iterate at _super_ speeds.

-Currently syntax hightlighting is supported for the following langauges:
+Currently syntax hightlighting is supported for the following languages:

 - Scripts
   - Javascript (Supported by default)